Study-Unit Description

 - Discuss the main aspects of the relationship between war and the economy;

-- Write in a nuanced and informed manner about the role of economic and financial factors in war and armed conflicts.
+- Write in a nuanced and informed manner about the economic and financial dimensions of armed conflicts.

 STUDY-UNIT TYPE Lecture